-Fidelity, as the broker, is able to obtain the best available price because it can route the order to up to 75 market centers including exchanges, market makers and automated trading systems (ATS).
+Fidelity, as the broker, will work to obtain the best available price because it can route the order to up to 50 market centers including exchanges, market makers and automated trading systems (ATS).
 These market centers compete for customer order flow by improving the price.
 That's "price improvement."

 Let's take a closer look at this with our hypothetical investor, Robert…